MirrorNetworking/Mirror/doc/Guides/NetworkDiscovery.md

     enum GameMode {PvP, PvE};

     // you probably want uri so
-    // the clients know how to connect to the server public Uri uri;
+    // clients know how to connect to the server public Uri uri;

     public GameMode GameMode;